 The journey the Internet traffic took can be summarised as follows:

 Hop(s) | Time | Location 1 1 ms WiFi Router 2-7 24 ms My ISP 8 24 ms London Internet Exchange 9-10 140 ms Hong Kong 11-14 340 ms Sydney 15 340 ms Final Destination

-As you can see, it took 15 hops in total for the data to get from my computer in Bristol, to its destination in Australia.
+As you can see, it took 15 hops in total for the data to get from my computer in the UK to its destination in Australia.
 The times mentioned are actually round-trip, so the trip to Hong Kong actually took 70ms one-way, but involved 20 hops round-trip.

 If you visit an Australian website from the other side of the world, you don’t give a second thought to the route the data took, it all just happens really quickly and behind the scenes.
 This is exactly how the Lightning Network will work.
 It sounds incomprehensible to the end user, but so does the Internet which we take for granted.

 The Lightning Network is the perfect solution to Bitcoin’s scaling problem.
 While it sounds complicated, and its hard to imagine what it will be like to use, thanks to the great minds working on it, its probably going to feel pretty similar to how we use Bitcoin now, except with confirmation times of less than a second and at near zero-cost.